The new Google disavow tool has officially been released to all webmasters around the world allowing them to disavow links at will.

 This is nothing more than a bulk snitching tool dressed up as a solution to a problem it doesn’t actually solve.

-Google will be using the data it collects from this tool to clean up the web, discount bad links and hand out penalties left, right & centre.
+Google will be using the data it collects from this tool to clean up the web, disavow links and hand out penalties left, right & centre.

 The problem is there are so many SEO’s that don’t really know what they are doing.
 They are not really sure what is wrong or why they have being penalised.